gcmorais/dotnet8-user/README.md

-# ProductFlow - ServerSide
+# GestProducts - ServerSide

 ## <a name="apresentation">Introduction</a>

-ProductFlow is a product inventory management project where users can create and associate products with categories.
+GestProducts is a product inventory management project where users can create and associate products with categories.
 It includes authentication and authorization features to control access to endpoints.

 ## <a name="techsUsage">Technologies Used</a>